vmware-archive/PCF_AWS_StartStop/README.md

 What's not working:

-1. Unable to get Security Group Name into CloudFormation script - it only gets the Group ID - This causes OpsManager to not find the Security group.
-You can manually paste in the value
-2. The Final Step to automatically install "Director" doesn't work.
+1. The Final Step to automatically install "Director" doesn't work.
 This is caused because of SecurityGroupId being looked up.

 To do: